aldur/aldur.github.io/_posts/2025-09-08-nuggets-of-psychology.md

 #### The hedonic treadmill

 As humans, we will adapt to everything.
-The hedonic treadmill conjecture tells us that our levels of pleasure, happiness, sadness and of feelings in general will return to a relatively stable level even after major life events.
+The hedonic treadmill conjectures that our levels of pleasure, happiness, sadness will return to a relatively stable level even after major life events.
 We "adapt" to those new levels.
-I think of it as "mean reversion" (described both in finance and mathematics) related to feelings.
+I think of it like "mean reversion" (described both in finance and mathematics) for our feelings.

 A few studies have tested this conjecture, finding out that people would return to their "average" happiness after significant spikes (e.g., when winning the